Commission Examines Privacy and Cybersecurity Issues Associated With Emerging Cross-Device Tracking Technology

-Chairwoman Ramirez called on companies to “rise to the challenge of fostering technological solutions to inform consumers, choices, and honor those choices.”
+Chairwoman Ramirez called on companies to “rise to the challenge of fostering technological solutions to inform consumers, offer choices, and honor those choices.”
 She highlighted the role of self-regulatory organizations such as the Digital Advertising Alliance (DAA) and Network Advertising Initiative (NAI) in developing standards to provide transparency and choice to users, while also noting that the FTC “will continue to monitor the marketplace and take action as needed.”

 Technological and Policy Perspectives on Cross-Device Tracking

 The remainder of the workshop consisted of two panels moderated by FTC staff, which examined the technological and policy perspectives on cross-device tracking.
 The panels included representatives from self-regulatory organizations, consumer advocacy groups and academic researchers.
-The panelists largely viewed cross-device tracking as a natural evolution from existing practices, and therefore that existing FTC guidance and self-regulatory codes may valuable notice-and-choice frameworks.
+The panelists largely viewed cross-device tracking as a natural evolution from existing practices, and therefore that existing FTC guidance and self-regulatory codes may offer valuable notice-and-choice frameworks.
 Nonetheless, several themes did emerge that focused on how cross-device technology may differ from existing technologies and present unique privacy and security issues for consumers.

 Challenges to Consumer Transparency